MOROCCO – The Trip

 Royal Palace.
 Only in a city as old as Fez could you find a district dubbed ‘new’ because it’s only 700 years old.
 It’s home to the Royal Palace, whose entrance at Dar el-Makhzen is a stunning example of modern restoration; palace grounds are closed to the public.

 Jewish Quarter.
 In the 14th century, Fez el-Jdid became a refuge for Jews, thus creating a mellah (Jewish quarter).
-Now no Jews live in the Jewish Quarter, but a Jewish community of 200 live in newer part of Fez.
+Now no Jews live in the Jewish Quarter, but a Jewish community of 200 live in the newer part of Fez.
 The mellah’s southwest corner is home to the fascinating Jewish Cemetery & Habarim Synagogue.
 The many unmarked graves are 300 years old dating from a malaria epidemic.
 So many people died that there was no time to inter individuals.

 Hamman.
-These Turkish style baths are all over the Middle East and N Africa but each country’s function differently.
+These Turkish-style baths are all over the Middle East and N Africa but each country functions differently.
 For 50 Dh, a massage was included.
 Sexes are separated and everybody keeps their bottom underwear on.
 There isn’t a pool to sit in but 3 large cisterns for cold, warm and hot water.
 The bath man mixes large buckets of water from the warm and hot cisterns, you lie down on your stomach on the heated floor and he washes everything but the extremely private parts, contorts your legs and arms in all sorts of difficult positions, rinses, scrubs with an abrasive glove, massages again and then gives the final rinse.
 We then went into the cold room for a cold-water rinse.
 Very nice.

 Restaurant Al Fassia.
 Nine of us went to this optional dinner/entertainment evening at a restaurant on the other side of Fez (250 Dh).
-The sumptuous meal consisted of soup, several tapas/Moroccan salad, a tagine of beef and prunes, another tagine and dessert of oranges and macaroons.
+The sumptuous meal consisted of soup, several tapas/Moroccan salads, a tagine of beef and prunes, another tagine and a dessert of oranges and macaroons.
 Throughout the meal, we were serenaded by a small quartet, 2 belly dancers, two groups of drummers, a magician, and an older woman who moved her breasts in all sorts of ways.
 The food was delicious and copious.

 MEKNÈS (pop 690,000)